What are the p-Block Elements?

 Characteristics of p-Block Elements

 - The general electronic configuration of p-block elements is ns2np1-6(except He).
 Whereas the inner core electronic configuration may differ.
 Just because of this difference the inner core, there are changes in both physical and chemical properties of the elements.

 - The oxidation state of elements in p – block is maximum when it is equal to a total number of valence electrons i.e. the sum of S and P electrons.
 One of the most interesting facts about the p-block elements is that it contains both non-metals and metalloids.

-The first member of the p block elements differ from other elements in two major respects:
+The first member of the p block elements differs from other elements in two major respects:

 - First is the size and each and every property which depends upon the size.